tecnico-distsys/stepframework/trunk/test/test-ws/readme.txt

 These subprojects are used to test StubFactory and related classes.

-CalcWSCliente supports direct invocation, default factory, url factory, config factory and registry factory.
+CalcWSClient supports direct invocation, default factory, url factory, config factory and registry factory.

 --
 2008-07-14